astridx/meinblog/sik/r/mobx-react/index.md

 ---
-title: "MobX React: Refactor your application from Redux to MobX"
+title: 'MobX React: Refactor your application from Redux to MobX'
-description: "Refactor your React application from Redux to MobX.
+description: 'Refactor your React application from Redux to MobX.
 Use MobX instead of Redux for state management in React JS.
-Get to know actions, reactions and derivations in MobX and best practices..."
+Get to know actions, reactions and derivations in MobX and best practices...'
-date: "2016-07-18T13:50:46+02:00"
+date: '2016-07-18T13:50:46+02:00'
-categories: ["React", "MobX"]
+categories: ['React', 'MobX']
-keywords: ["mobx react"]
+keywords: ['mobx react']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />